alibaba/pipcook/faq/pipcook-framework.md

 ## Can I use Pipcook in Electron?
 <a id="q3"></a>
-Thereotically as long as the environment supports Node.js >= 12.19 and corresponding N-API, you can run Pipcook smoothly.
+Thereotically as long as the environment supports Node.js >= 12.17 or >= 14.0.0 and corresponding N-API, you can run Pipcook smoothly.
 Meanwhile, Pipcook will support to produce WASM model so that you can easily integrate the model to your system.

 ## Does Pipcook support Windows platform?
 <a id="q4"></a>